espressomd/espresso/doc/tutorials/polymers/NotesForTutor.md

-# Polymer theory and Brownian motion of a polymer in a fluid
+# Tutorial: polymer theory and Brownian motion of a polymer in a fluid

-## Physics learning goals
+## Physics learning objectives

 * Getting a short introduction to the Flory theory of polymers
 * Modeling the Brownian motion of a polymer